igor-baiborodine/kiroule.com/content/article/prepare-for-certification-exam-with-quizlet.md

 noSummary: true
 ---

-Here are links to flashcard study sets I created on Quizlet to prepare for various certification exams:
+Here are the links to flashcard study sets I created on Quizlet to prepare for the following certification exams:

 - [LPIC-1: Linux Administrator (101-500)](https://quizlet.com/class/12237989/)
 - [LPIC-1: Linux Administrator (102-500)](https://quizlet.com/class/12423376/)